clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

-We will show here a typical workflow to create and publish a Coq package on [OPAM](http://opam.ocamlpro.com/).
+We will show a typical workflow to create and publish a Coq package on [OPAM](http://opam.ocamlpro.com/).
+This will allow you to share your Coq developments in a simple way and gain visibility.

 OPAM is now the recommended way to distribute Coq packages.
-This will allow you to share your Coq developments in a simple way and gain visibility.
 Other users just need a:

     opam install coq:that-super-proof

-to see that what you did *actually* works and to use it.
+to see what you did and use it.

 We assume you already know how to use OPAM to install Coq packages.
 If not, you can read this [tutorial](http://coq-blog.clarus.me/use-opam-for-coq.html).

 ## Create a project
-Go on [GitHub](https://github.com/) and make a new project.
-To get the best chances to be reviewed, it is a good practice to always chose the tools that most people use.
+Go on [GitHub](https://github.com/) and make a new project, for example `that-super-proof`.
+To have the best chances to get contributions and remarks, it is a good practice to always chose the tools that most people use.
 Today, GitHub is the most popular hosting platform for projects, and a pull-request (external contribution) is a matter of a click.

-Clone your repository to, for example, `that-super-proof/`.
-Add an `LICENSE` file with your copyright if you want your package to be open-source (by default, a code is considered proprietary).
+Clone your repository.
+Add an `LICENSE` file with your copyright to make your package open-source (according to the law, a code is considered proprietary by default).
 The [MIT](http://opensource.org/licenses/MIT) license is one of the most permissive and popular licenses:

     The MIT License (MIT)